rlopzc/logger_exporter/README.md

 ## Configuration

+- `config :logger, LoggerExporter, :level`.
+The logger level to report.
+- `config :logger, LoggerExporter, :formatter`.
+Allows the selection of a formatter implementation.
+Defaults to `LoggerExporter.Formatters.BasicFormatter`
+- `config :logger, LoggerExporter, :metadata`.
+Metadata to log.
+Defaults to []
 - `config :logger, LoggerExporter, :exporter`.
 Allows selection of a exporter implementation.
 Defaults to `LoggerExporter.Exporters.LokiExporter`
 - `config :logger, LoggerExporter, :batch_every_ms`.
 The time (in ms) between every batch request.
 Default value is 2000 (2 seconds)
 - `config :logger, LoggerExporter, :host`.
 The host of the service.
 Required
 - `config :logger, LoggerExporter, :app_name`.
 The name of the app to use as label for `Loki`.
-Required if using `LokiExporter`.
+Required if using `LokiExporter`
 - `config :logger, LoggerExporter, :environment_name`.
 The name of the environment to use as label for `Loki`.
-Required if using `LokiExporter`.
+Required if using `LokiExporter`
 - `config :logger, LoggerExporter, :http_auth`.
-See below.
+See below

 ### HTPP Auth